The Romantic Setting

 It is true—it is the reader who teases out the romance.
 Brontë provides subtle details; we imagine the rest.
 We ourselves must conjure the moorland ramblings of Catherine and Heathcliff, inspired by scant details—mostly shared during bouts with delirium.

 Brontë weaves elements from Nature into every page.
-This is certainly a beautiful country! writes Lockwood in his journal, encouraging us to imagine our setting.
+This is certainly a beautiful country! exclaims Lockwood, encouraging us to imagine our setting.

 We believe him.
 And, our imaginations begin to wander—to ramble.
 Winter winds and chilling cold monopolize much of the story, rainstorms, too.
 Ah!
-But mentions of the greening of spring and the warmth of summer bring to mind walks on the moors.
+Mentions also, of the greening of spring and the warmth of summer will bring to mind walks on the moors.
 Carefree afternoons, irresponsibility and adolescence.

 Who isn’t capable of recalling carefree days?
 Pure, innocent affection one surprisingly feels for someone else—an individual outside of one’s self, yet often, of one’s self.
 And it is in childhood we and our companions are the most alike, are we not?